xeoth/MildModBot/README.md

 $env:MMB_SUBREDDIT="your subreddit"
 ```

-3. Clone the repo via `git clone https://github.com/Xeoth/MildlyModBot.git` (you may need to [install git](https://git-scm.com/downloads) first; if you don't want to install it, [download the code as ZIP](https://github.com/Xeoth/MildlyModBot/archive/master.zip) and unpack it).
+3. Clone the repo via `git clone https://github.com/Xeoth/MildModBot.git` (you may need to [install git](https://git-scm.com/downloads) first; if you don't want to install it, [download the code as ZIP](https://github.com/Xeoth/MildModBot/archive/master.zip) and unpack it).
-4. `cd` into the newly created MildlyModBot folder
+4. `cd` into the newly created MildModBot folder
 5. Use `py -m venv venv` to create a virtual environment, and activate it via `.\venv\Scripts\activate.ps1` (you may need to [install Python](https://www.python.org/downloads/) first)
 6. Use `pip3 install -r requirements.txt` to install bot's dependencies
 7. Finally, use `py src\index.py` to run the bot.